Mitranim/css-ideas/README.md

 Makes the matched element look _as if_ it also matched the selectors listed in the property.

-Speaking in procedural terms, the rule adds the listed to the currently matched selector, then recalculates the element's styles.
+Speaking in procedural terms, the rule adds the listed selectors to the currently matched selector, then recalculates the element's styles.
 This has the potential to make several passes, adding more selectors with each pass.
 User agents will need to guard against infinite recursion by ignoring duplicates.